thiblahute/meson-website/Gnome-module.md

 This module provides helper tools for build operations needed when building Gnome/GLib programs.

-**Note**: the compilation commands here do not work properly when you change the source files.
+**Note**: the compilation commands here might not work properly when you change the source files.
 This is a bug in the respective compilers which do not expose the required dependency information.
 This has been reported upstream in [this bug](https://bugzilla.gnome.org/show_bug.cgi?id=745754).
 Until this is fixed you need to be careful when changing your source files.

 ## compile_resources